ngscheurich/arkenstone/README.md

 - Installing and setting up PostgreSQL
 - Generating a new Rails app with [Suspenders](https://github.com/thoughtbot/suspenders)

-When your new environment is complete, SSH into it and fire up the Rails server:
+When your new environment is complete, send over an SSH command to fire up the Rails server:

-    $ vagrant ssh
-    $ cd /vagrant && bin/rails server -b 0.0.0.0
+    $ vagrant ssh -c '/vagrant && bin/rails server -b 0.0.0.0'

 You should now be able to visit your Rails app on your host machine at [http://localhost:3001](http://localhost:3001).
 Voilà!